 Amen.
 But the rather important point that the protestors appear to have overlooked is, Sure, Em’s music is violently homophobic.
 It also happens to be violently homosexual.
 The two facts are not necessarily in contradiction of each other.
 Actually, in the world beyond the Care Bear sexuality of GLAAD, they’re inseparable.
 It might even be the case that the Grammy didn’t go to Em precisely because his lyrics are too queer.

 Rapismo like Eminem’s articulates that frustration, then soothes the anxiety the articulation produces.
 Eminem’s own story (now the stuff of legend) is instructive.
 A poor, pretty, blue-eyed white boy growing up in a depressed black area of Detroit without a dad, he left the house the definition of “different.”
 He claims that he was neglected by his mother, which she vigorously disputes.
-Perhaps the truth is that, like many sons of single mothers, he was spoilt and fussed over and then ended up hating his mother for turning him into a sissy: “I used to be mommy’s little angel at twelve” he sings in “I’m Back.”
+Perhaps the truth is that he was spoilt and fussed over and then ended up hating his mother for as he saw it turning him into a sissy: “I used to be mommy’s little angel at twelve” he sings in “I’m Back.”